Jerrie-Numbers/Data-Science-for-Business/README.md

 # Data-Science-for-Business
-Data Science for Business Analysis Projects is a project-based courses on Udemy.
+<strong>Data Science for Business Analysis Projects</strong> is a project-based courses on Udemy.

 This course will apply data science techniques to solve real world business tasks in (1) Human Resources, (2) Marketing, (3) Sales, (4) Operations, (5) Public Relations.